chrisgrieser/nvim-spider/README.md

 -- ^   ^   ^      ^    ^      ^   ^   ^       ^   -> 9
 ```

-Insignificant punctuations like `:` or `")` are skipped. `("%`, however,
-is not skipped, since it has the threshold of 3 consecutive punctuation characters.
-(The minimum number of punctuation characters to not be skipped can be
+Insignificant punctuations like `:` or `")` are skipped. `("%`, however, is not skipped, since it has the threshold of 3 consecutive punctuation characters.
+(The minimum number of punctuation characters to not be skipped can be configured.)
-configured.)

 > __Note__
 > vim's `iskeyword` option is ignored by this plugin.

+### Text Object
+For an alternative `iw` text object that considers CamelCase word parts, check out the "subword" text object of [nvim-various-textobjs](https://github.com/chrisgrieser/nvim-various-textobjs).

 ## Installation